barsoom/devbook/code_review/README.md

 # Code review guidelines

-We review all code commit-by-commit after the fact using [Remit](https://github.com/henrik/remit/).
+We review all code commit-by-commit after the fact using [Remit](https://github.com/barsoom/ex-remit/).

-Committers and reviewers should read these guidelines to do it better.

-### Inspiration:
+Some of this reflects our conventions prior to splitting into teams in 2022.
+Teams may experiment with their own conventions and with how/whether to do review at all.

+See this less as a list of rules to follow, and more as a descriptive guide to understanding how we've approached it so far.

+## Inspiration

 * https://github.com/thoughtbot/guides/tree/master/code-review

-## As a reviewer and committer both
+## Both as reviewer and committer

 ### Change medium if you talk past each other.